The Amalgamation Property for automorphisms of ordered abelian groups

-Pillay~\cite{pillay_forking_2000} showed that the same could be done for simplicity, and Ben Yaacov~\cite{ben-yaacov_simplicity_2003} realised that one may more generally work in positive logic.
-Recent work~\cite{DK, haykazyan_existentially_2021} extended to positive logic the theory of Kim-independence in $\mathsf{NSOP}_1$ theories; a notion of an $\mathsf{NTP}_2$ theory was also considered in this context~\cite{haykazyan_existentially_2021, delbee_existentially_2021}.
+Pillay showed~\cite{pillay_forking_2000} that the same could be done for simplicity, and Ben Yaacov realised~\cite{ben-yaacov_simplicity_2003} that one may more generally work in positive logic.
+Recent work~\cite{DK, haykazyan_existentially_2021} extended to this larger framework the theory of Kim-independence in $\mathsf{NSOP}_1$ theories; a notion of an $\mathsf{NTP}_2$ theory was also considered in this context~\cite{haykazyan_existentially_2021, delbee_existentially_2021}.
 For more recent developments, see~\cite{dgk}.